Sutardja Dai Hall – Building Safety

 - UC Police Department Public Safety Information

 - Sutardja Dai Hall Floorplans

 Chemical Delivery Light

 Do not enter the SDH freight elevator lobby when the amber light is on.

 Computer Workstation Ergonomics

-Employees who use their computers for 4 hours or more per day are encouraged to request an ergonomic evaluation of their computer workstation.
-University Health Services sponsors an Ergonomics@Work Program that offers an interactive on-line workshop called Computer Health Matters.
+Employees who use their computers for four hours or more per day are encouraged to request an ergonomic evaluation of their computer workstation.
+University Health Services sponsors an Ergonomics@Work program that offers an interactive online workshop called Computer Health Matters.
 Employees can use this workshop to evaluate their workstations from the convenience of their own computers.

 These are the rooms and areas with card key access:

 - Fourth Floor Collaboratory – Room 450

 - Fifth Floor Collaboratory – Room 550